nikkiguo/Projectile-Motion-Simulator/README.md

-# Projectile Motion Simulator
+# Projectile Motion Simulator - Visualizing Physics
-A GUI that simulates the physics concept of projectile motion using Java swing.
+A GUI that simulates projectile motion using Java swing.

 ## Menu
 Navigate to other features.